Ligo-code/PetProject/README.md

 ---

-## How AI Was Used

-Claude (Anthropic) was used as a collaborative tool throughout — for architectural feedback, code review, and design tradeoff discussions.
-All decisions, implementations, and balancing were made and reviewed by me.
-Game design and scenarios draw from personal experience.

----

 ## If I Had More Time

 - OpenSky Network API — aircraft-triggered supply drops based on real flight data near current coordinates